Ashhhh66/Ashhhh66/README.md

 ### Hey, I'm Ashhhh66

-**Security Analyst**
+**Learning Red Team & OpSec**

-Freelance / working in the cybersecurity industry — finding what's broken before someone else does.
+Working in the cybersecurity industry, now diving into offensive security and operational security tradecraft.

 ---

 ## 🛡️ About Me

-I'm **Ashhhh66**, a security analyst working and freelancing in the cybersecurity industry.
+I'm **Ashhhh66**, working in the cybersecurity industry and currently sharpening my focus on **red teaming and operational security (OpSec)**.

-My focus is on identifying vulnerabilities, analyzing threats, and helping systems stay secure — not just building things, but understanding how they break.
+I'm moving beyond defensive analysis into offensive tradecraft — adversary emulation, evasion, and thinking through how real attackers plan and execute campaigns without getting caught.

-I'm continuously sharpening my skills in **network security, threat analysis, and penetration testing**, while staying current with the tools and techniques the industry actually uses.
+I'm continuously building skills in **red team methodology, OpSec practices, and penetration testing**, while staying current with the tools and techniques the industry actually uses.

-My goal: think like an attacker, defend like a professional.
+My goal: operate like an attacker, think like a professional.

 ---